Heaveness/GTFriendlyO/README.md

 ###### Classes:

 * All classes have distinct roles with pros and cons.
+There is no leveling system, all classes get their stats at the start.
 * Meant to be played with 2+ players.
 * All classes can do damage, some do it better than others.
 Boosters/Syringes can be used to further buff or debuff attributes.
 * `Damage` roles are classes that specialize is mainly doing damage, but they tend to be more fragile.